 Place the pivot end of the gauge wheel arm in the main frame hinge.
-Using the inside hole, insert the $5/8 \times 3^{1/2}$ inch bolt (A) into the hinge hole and thru the hole in the end of the gauge wheel arm.
-Secure with the 5/8" nylock nut.
+Using the inside hole, insert the bolt (A) into the hinge hole and thru the hole in the end of the gauge wheel arm.
+Secure with the nylock nut.
 Tighten the nut but do not squeeze the side of the hinge assembly.
 The gauge wheel arm must pivot up and down freely.

-Insert the 1/2" x 3" bent hitch pin (B) in either of the other two holes and thru the other hole in the arm.
+Insert the $1/2" \times 3"$ bent hitch pin (PSS models) or the $3/4" \times 414"$ hitch pin (PSHD models) in either of the other two holes in the hinge plates and through the other hole in the gauge wheel arm.
 The choice of holes depends on if you want the Flip-Up gauge wheels up or down.